ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

   **CHECK** location : Station located on the Mörrumån river flowing to the southern coast of Sweden, the station is quite far upstream the river.
   **CHECK** comment : Ascending yellow eels at a hydro power station.
 The series is complete since 1960.

+> Corrected to Ascending yellow eels at a hydro power station.
+The series is complete since 1960 (no missing year).

 * Mota

   **CHECK**  location  Eel pass located at a hydro power station near the outlet of Lake Vättern, second largest lake by surface area in Sweden.
 This lake is flowing into the Baltic about a 100 km south from Stockholm.
   **CHECK** comment :  As this site is both far upstream and far into the Baltic, ascending yellow eels are quite large (30-40) cm.
 This series is one of the longest series available to wgeel, with a complete series dating back to 1942.

+> Eel pass located at Norrköping ca 6 km from the river mouth (in the Baltic).
+Distance to Stockholm is about 130 km.

+> So I guess the coordinates are wrong...
+Can you give me coordinates WGS84 DD (LAT, LONG) ?

+> As this site is far into the Baltic, ascending yellow eels are quite large (30-40) cm.
+This series is one of the longest series available to wgeel, with a complete series dating back to 1942.

 * Ronn

   There was a mistake, the trap was located in Ronne Island...
 In Danemark.
 OK this is now corrected.
 I guess it's the same site for both upstream and downstream migration that I've found in one of your report.

-  **CHECK** location : Rönnemölla (55°56'40.69"N, 13°22'37.44"E) is a mill including a small hydroelectric power plant, located in Rönne å River (catchment area: 1896.6 km²), 6.5 km downstream of the outflow of lake Ringsjön.
+  **CHECK** location : Stackarp hydropowerplant , located in Rönne å River (catchment area: 1896.6 km²).
+The river flows to southern Kattegat.

+ > Stackarp hydropowerplant , located in Rönne å River (catchment area: 1896.6 km²).
 The river flows to southern Kattegat.

   **CHECK** comment : The trap has been operated since 1946,  with 9 missing years between 1988 et 1997.
 It collects mostly small eels.
 There have been several problems with both placing and maintenance of this eel pass situated at a hydro power dam.

 * Ring